asish012/csslp_preparation/Question Review/Remarks.md

   residual risk = inherent risk X control risk

 - Inherent risk:
+  Risks before considering controls.
+Risks that are inherent in the nature of the business and economy.
 - Control risk:

 - Detection risk:
   Detection risks are the risks that an auditor will not be able to find during audit.
   Detection risk includes two types of risks.
 Sampling risk, Non-sampling risk.